jeroennoten/Laravel-AdminLTE/README.md

 }
 ```

-This event-based approach is used to make sure that your code that builds the menu runs only when the admin panel is actually displayed and not on every request.
+This event-based approach is used to make sure that the code that builds the menu runs only when the admin panel is actually displayed and not on every request.

-Simple AddAfter, AddBefore & AddIn example:
+__Basic `AddAfter`, `AddBefore` & `AddIn` Examples:__

-For this example we need add the `key`-attribute to the pages menu item.
+In this example we add a `key` attribute to the pages menu item.

 ```php
 [
     'key'         => 'pages',